 Sympathetic Joy (Mudita)

-This retreat is suitable for anyone who wants to bring more peace and connection to their life.
+This retreat is suitable for anyone who wants more peace and connection to their life.
 No previous meditation experience required.

 Meet the teacher

-Lama Tsomo is an American lama, author, and co-founder of the Namchak Foundation.
+Lama Tsomo is an American lama, award-winning author, and co-founder of the Namchak Foundation.
 She followed a path of spiritual inquiry and study that ultimately led to her ordination as one of the few American lamas in Tibetan Buddhism.
 Lama Tsomo learned Tibetan to study with her teacher Gochen Tulku Sangak* Rinpoche, and now shares the teachings of the Namchak lineage in the US and abroad.
-Lama Tsomo holds a master’s degree in Counseling Psychology and is the author of the award-winning book, “Why Is the Dalai Lama Always Smiling?
-A Westerner’s Introduction and Guide to Tibetan Buddhist Practice.”
+Lama Tsomo holds a master’s degree in Counseling Psychology and is the author of several books including the Ancient Wisdom for Our Times: Tibetan Buddhist Practice series.
 She is passionate about reaching young people and supporting those working for positive social change.